 This extension MAY be present.
 If present, it MUST NOT be marked critical, and it MUST contain the HTTP URL of the CA's CRL service.

 c. authorityInformationAccess

-With the exception of stapling, which is noted below, this extension MUST be present.
+This extension MUST be present.
 It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
-It SHOULD also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).